dsi full logo

 Project: The African American Material Culture of Death in Middle Tennessee

-Led by Professor Stacey Graham, MTSU Department of History
+Led by Professor Stacey Graham, MTSU Center for Historic Preservation

 Project runs August 1, 2022 through July 30, 2023